-The funding under this incentive program would not include payment for room and board; instead, the funds will be utilized to incentivize managed care plans to meet operational and performance metrics as authorized under 42 CFR § 438.6(b)(2).
+The funding under this incentive program would not include payment for room and board; instead, the funds will incentivize managed care plans to meet operational and performance metrics as authorized under 42 CFR § 438.6(b)(2).
+California anticipates implementing the program in two phases: a Planning Phase, which will culminate with the submission of the Local Homelessness Plans in June 2022 (subject to change), and a Performance Phase.
+Plans will be able to earn incentive payments applicable to each phase for successfully achieving specified metrics, with the first payments targeted to occur in Q3 of 2022.